 In February 2011 I had the opportunity to speak before a Canadian Parliamentary committee on the topic of Open Government.
 The text and media are here.

-Current interests wiki (a bit neglected, sorry)
+Current interests wiki (often neglected, sorry)